-7 Business Blogging Mistakes That Cost You Traffic and Money
+12 Business Blogging Mistakes That Cost You Traffic and Money

-1. Not writing on a specific group of topics
+1. Not Writing on a Specific Group of Topics

-common blogging mistakes
+Business blogging mistakes

 The more specific niche you pick for your blog, the easier is it to satisfy your visitor needs and build your authority.